GiG/open/docs/index.md

 ## License

-Unless otherwise specified, the content of this microsite is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), while the source-code for this project located on GitHub is licensed under [MIT](https://github.com/GiG/open/blob/master/LICENSE).
+Unless otherwise specified, the content of this site is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), while the source-code for this project located on GitHub is licensed under [MIT](https://github.com/GiG/open/blob/master/LICENSE).

 ## Attributions